LLM Targeted Underperformance Disproportionately Impacts Vulnerable Users: Methods

 We give each multiple choice question to the model with a short user bio prepended (inspired by \cite{perez_discovering_2022}) and record the model response.
-Responses are marked as Correct when the right answer choice was provided, Incorrect when another answer choice was chosen, or Refused when the model did not choose any answer.
+Responses are marked as Correct when the right answer choice was provided, Incorrect when another answer choice was chosen, or Refused when the model did not choose any answer (e.g. ``I cannot answer...'').
 We also evaluate each model with no bio as a control baseline.